Thap Kwang: History

-Thap Kwang in the Boworadet Rebellion that occurred in October 1933 was a battleground fought between government forces with the militants led by General Prince Boworadet and Colonel Phraya Sri Sitthi Songkhram, especially on the northeastern railway line and 2-3 consecutive railway stations.
+Thap Kwang in the Boworadet Rebellion that occurred in October 1933 was a battleground fought between government forces with the militants led by General Prince Boworadet and Colonel Phraya Sri Sitthi Songkhram, especially on the northeastern railway line and 2–3 consecutive railway stations.

 Geography

 Thap Kwang is the eastern part of Kaeng Khoi District.
 It is about 10 km from downtown Kaeng Khoi and lined in the northeast of downtown Saraburi.
 It is 22 km from Mueang Saraburi District.
 The topography is plateau and mountainous.

 Its adjoining subdistricts, clockwise from the north, are Tha Khlo, Mittraphap, Cham Phak Phaeo, and Ban Pa.
 All of them in Kaeng Khoi District, except Mittraphap, which depends on neighbouring Muak Lek District.

 Administration

 Thap Kwang has the status of a town municipality.
 It is considered the first town municipality of Saraburi which was raised from subdistrict municipality in 2012.

-The entire subdistrict area is administered by the Thap Kwang Muicipality (เทศบาลเมืองทับกวาง).
+The entire subdistrict area is administered by the Thap Kwang Municipality (เทศบาลเมืองทับกวาง).

 It consists of 10 administrative muban (village).

 Thap Kwang also consists of 32 communities.

 The seal of town municipality shows a stag with beautiful antlers.